HOKA Hackney Moves · 14 – 17 May 2026 · East London · Half Marathon · Together We Move

 E-bikes are a brilliant and sustainable way to travel to the event.
 This year we are working with e-bike operators to install a geo-fence around the race route and the Festival Village to prevent bikes being left on the route and causing delays to the half marathon or safety issues for the flow of crowds around the event.

-There will be FOUR clearly signed e-bike parking locations:
+There will be four clearly signed e-bike parking locations:

 • Daubeney Fields